dirkhillbrecht/UiUiUi/README.md

 ### Widgets and widget groups

 UiUiUi organizes an user interface on a display in _widgets_.
-A widget is always rectengular and shows itself on a certain area on the screen.
+A widget is always rectangular and shows itself on a certain area on the screen.

 ![Widgets](etc/readme-graphics/base-widgets.svg)
 *Basic structure of an UiUiUi interface with widgets*